tyleryoungblood/sf-movie-locations/README.md

   Currently Safari and IOS Safari don't support the `<datalist>` element.
 I chose to use a datalist because it seems to be the simplest way to get autocomplete searching working in supported browsers.

-- ~~Remove references to titles which return no map markers.~~ Fixed by adding ng-if="film.locations".
+- ~~Remove references to titles which return no map markers.~~ Fixed by adding `ng-if="film.locations"`.

 - Refactor search so that a user doesn't have to click on the search icon to get results back.

 - Store geocoded data in a separate database and then check to see if an address has already been geocoded.
 If it has, return the lat/long from db.
-If it hasn't route address through google map goecoding api.
+If it hasn't, route address through google map goecoding api.
 Currently there's a limit of 2,500 hits per day for the free tier of google maps so I haven't run into any over-limit issues, but it's inefficient to make repeated calls to geocode an address that's already been processed.

 - Rework application so that a user can see all locations at once (if they choose to).
 This would overwhelm the geocoding api and be rather slow, so getting a separate db to store lat/long would be required first.
 Then as a user types in the search box the map pins could disappear as the possible film results get winnowed down.